How to Convert a Bank of America Statement PDF to Excel

 Why this is annoying (the manual way)

-The standard "select all, copy, paste into Excel" workflow falls apart on a Bank of America statement for predictable reasons.
-The Date column gets glued to the Description column.
-Two-line merchant descriptions (typical for purchase rewards entries) split across two Excel rows.
-Subtotal rows like "Total deposits and other additions" get pasted in as if they were transactions, which throws off any sum formula you write afterward.
+"Select all, copy, paste into Excel" falls apart on a BofA statement for predictable reasons.
+The Date column gets glued to Description.
+Two-line merchant descriptions (common on purchase rewards entries) split across two Excel rows.
+Subtotal lines like "Total deposits and other additions" land in as if they were transactions, which throws off whatever SUM you write afterward.

-For a Bank of America Advantage Plus checking statement with 80 transactions across 6 pages, manual cleanup typically takes 25 to 40 minutes.
-For a Cash Rewards credit card statement with international purchases, longer, because Foreign Transaction Fee and Currency Conversion rows show up between the purchase and its USD equivalent and look like duplicates if you do not know what to expect.
+For a Bank of America Advantage Plus checking statement with 80 transactions across 6 pages, cleanup runs about 25 to 40 minutes.
+Cash Rewards credit card statements with international purchases take longer, because Foreign Transaction Fee and Currency Conversion rows appear between the purchase and its USD equivalent.
+If you don't know to expect them, they look like duplicates.

-Multiply by a year of statements for tax filing or a loan application and the time cost gets serious.
+Multiply by a year for tax filing or a loan application and the time cost gets serious.

 The 30-second method with Bank2XL